-Applications can be made online, or you may pick-up an application at City Hall, located at 10 Salem Street.
+You may also pick up an application from the City Clerk at City Hall, located at 10 Salem Street, Thomasville, NC.

 Boards, Commissions, Authorities, and Committees - what's the difference?